wmo-im/wis2box-training/documentation/docs/en/practical-sessions/datasets-with-access-control.md

 Check the canonical link in the WIS2 Notification Message and copy/paste the link to the browser to try and download the data.

-You should see a 403 Forbidden error.
+You should see a *401 Authorization Required*.

 ## Add the access token to HTTP headers to access the dataset